Text consolidated by Valsts valodas centrs (State Language

 Section 1.
 Terms Used in the Law

-The following terms are used in this Law:
+(1) The following terms are used in the Law:

 1) biotopes - terrestrial or aquatic areas